1994–95 Miami Redskins men's basketball team

 The 1994–95 Miami Redskins men's basketball team represent Miami University in the 1994–95 NCAA Division I men's basketball season.
 The Redskins, led by second-year head coach Herb Sendek, played their home games at Millett Hall in Oxford, Ohio as members of the Mid-American Conference.
-The team finished atop the conference regular season standings, won the MAC tournament, and earned an automatic bid to the NCAA tournament.
+The team finished atop the conference regular season standings and was awarded an at-large bid to the NCAA tournament.
 As the No. 12 seed in the Midwest region, Miami upset No. 5 seed Arizona in the opening round before losing to No. 4 seed Virginia in the round of 32.
 The Redskins finished with a 23–7 record (16–2 MAC).